Audit and Formal Verification Services⚓

 The Why3 Platform for deductive verification, that can be used to prove properties on code sources, using a wide range of automatic theorem provers;

-Common Criteria is a set of international standards to evaluate the security of computer systems and softwares.
+Common Criteria is a set of international standards to evaluate the security of computer systems and software.
 ANSSI, the French National Agency for Security of Software Systems is well-known as one of the most demanding agencies to evaluate Common Criteria Certification.

 At levels EAL6+, Common Criteria Certification requires formal verification of the security policy model.